Home

 For your health

-There are more than 4,000 chemicals in tobacco and tobacco smoke.
-More than 60 of these chemicals are known or suspected to cause cancer.
+There are more than 7,000 chemicals in tobacco and tobacco smoke.
+Sixty-nine of these chemicals are known or suspected to cause cancer.
 Tobacco use is a major cause of cancers of the lung, larynx (voice box), oral cavity, pharynx (throat), esophagus (swallowing tube connected to the stomach), and bladder, and it contributes to the development of cancers of the pancreas, cervix, kidney, stomach, and also some leukemia.
 Smoking is also responsible for about 87% of lung cancer deaths.
 Lung cancer is the leading cause of cancer death in both men and women, and is one of the most difficult cancers to treat.

 For Your Family